 It’s not just heavy industry which is looking towards additive manufacturing to change the face of its processes; retailers are increasingly becoming interested in the possibilities which additive manufacturing offers.

-Lifestyle products such as lamps and furniture could be created in far more intricate and unique designs with additive manufacturing, thanks to the flexibility of design offered.
+Lifestyle products such as lamps and furniture could be created in far more intricate and unique designs, thanks to the flexibility of design offered.
 It also means that production is economical in much smaller numbers too so offering customers a more personalised selection, or even input into their own designs, is far more cost-effective than in the past.

 Some experts have suggested that one day shops may have their own 3D printing facilities and could simply print out customer designs in-store.

-If you would like to discuss any aspect of additive manufacturing, contact us on +44(0)1489 779 696 or complete the online form and we will contact you directly.
+If you would like to discuss any aspect of this article, contact us on +44(0)1489 779 696 or complete the online form and we will contact you directly.

 REGISTER FOR UPDATES